My husband loves fishing rusty spinners almost as much as ‘some’ people hate when I leave my dubbing box open..😂😂😂😂😂😂😂😂😂😂😂😂😂

 When creating the underbody, Keep in mind that you dont want to build up too much material at the back end of your tapered body, since you still have to attach material there.

 Taper the body up to an eye length behind the eye, then bring your thread back across from the hook barb.
 Here you will tie in the next two materials.

 The turkey biot and fine gold wire.

-Using hackle pliers or your fingers, wrap your biot forward, and tie it off just before the body ends.
-Bring your wire forward and tie that off as well in the same place.
+Using hackle pliers or your fingers, wrap your biot forward and tie it off just before the thread body ends.
+You can now bring your wire forward, wrapping them into the ruts and tie it off as well in the same place.
 Trim the waste ends and get ready for the wings.

 Once your reel wings are in place, you can begin to dub the thorax.

-By the way, If you happen to rip a wing.. just finish the fly! and then fish it 🙂 It may produce more fish than you’d think.
-You can also add a little dry fly floatant to the thorax before fishing, yet they seem to take them just fine when they sink so experiment!
+By the way, If you happen to rip a wing.. don’t freak out.
+Just finish the fly, throw it in your box and fish it 🙂 It may produce more takes than you’d think.
+You can also add a little bit of dry fly floatant to the thorax before fishing, but will take them just fine when they sink.

-I hope this tutorial helps you over come a fear of using a new material, and as with all my step by steps, feel free to contact me with any questions!
+I hope this tutorial had encouraged you to over come a fear of using a new material, and as with all of my step by steps, feel free to contact me with any questions!